 in every subject and in multiple languages.

-7th block and after school until 5 pm - Monday through Thursday
+7th block (in Room 76) and after school until 5 pm in the Library -

 (Finals Week schedules have different SFS hours.
 Please see posted times.)